 But here’s the good news: with many of us nearing retirement or already retired -- and others still at the peak of our earning power -- we have more time and resources to indulge our passions and our curiosity to see the world, and have the maturity and wisdom to recognize the value of traveling with experts in the field.
 Professional travel providers and outfitters can help us make the most of -- and truly savor -- each experience.

-And so we’ve witnessed a remarkable rise in the number of organized tour operators and small ship and river cruise lines that have responded to the needs of the baby boom generation as those needs have changed.
-These are no longer your grandmother’s tour companies, which herded large groups off an on buses like sheep; in fact, even coach-based tours are striving to appeal to a more sophisticated, knowledgeable group of world travelers.
+And so we’ve witnessed a remarkable rise in the number of organized tour operators which cater to our specialized interests.
+These are no longer your grandmother’s tour companies, which herded large groups off and on buses like sheep; in fact, even coach-based tours are striving to appeal to a more sophisticated, knowledgeable group of world travelers.